-A Mentors’ Competence Framework for the European Solidarity Corps
+A Mentoring Competence Framework for the European Solidarity Corps

-The Mentor’s Competence Framework for the European Solidarity Corps is developed by the Mentoring under Construction Community.
-This article walks you through the most updated version of the tasks and competences of the framework.
-The framework is still in the process, and we are curious about your perspective on what has been created so far!
-Read the article first and leave your feedback in a form at the end!
-Thanks a lot!
+The Mentoring Competence Framework for the European Solidarity Corps has been developed by the Mentoring under Construction Community.
+This article is an update and walks you through the latest version of the tasks and competences of the framework that has been launched in November 2024.

 A mentor provides support and guidance to a young person during their volunteering journey.